Lower Bounds on the F-pure Threshold and Extremal Singularities: Geometric Properties of Extremal Singularities

 Smooth projective varieties defined by (certain special) Frobenius forms have long been understood to be extremal in various ways, going at least back to Beniamino Segre \cite{segre}.
 It is easy to see that they contain many linear subspaces, for example, which can be used to show that they are extremal from the point of view of containing rational points; see \cite{kollar14}, \cite{BC} and \cite{HommaKim}.

 In this section, we collect a few interesting properties of extremal hypersurfaces.
-By {\bf extremal hypersurface}, we mean a {\it projective} hypersurface defined by a (not necessarily reduced) Frobenius form; in the reduced case, it is equivalent to ask that the affine cone over it is an extremal singularity.
+By {\bf extremal hypersurface}, we mean a {\it projective} hypersurface defined by a (not necessarily reduced) Frobenius form; in the reduced case, an extremal hypersurface is a projective hypersurface for which the affine cone over it is an extremal singularity.